-Based in London, the Erasmus Historical and Cultural Research Forum is an independent research and publishing organisation, with global reach and a commitment to "the public understanding of history."
+Based in London, the Erasmus Historical and Cultural Research Forum is an independent research and publishing organisation with global reach and a commitment to "the public understanding of history."
 At the Erasmus Forum we believe that history, culture, and politics are interconnected.
-Inspired by the legacy of Erasmian humanism and its emphasis on synoptic thinking, our research focuses on the intersection of history, culture and politics – bringing together experts from different disciplines to offer unique insights into contemporary political issues.
+Inspired by the legacy of Erasmian humanism and its emphasis on synoptic thinking, our research focuses on the intersection of history, culture, economics and politics – bringing together experts from different disciplines to offer unique insights into contemporary political issues.

 Sharing Erasmus’s commitment to public education - and his aversion to staid institutional styles - the Forum attempts to bridge the gap between the academic world and the public.
 Through our programme of research, lectures, conferences, and publications we aim to make cutting-edge scholarly analysis accessible to a wider audience.